uccser/cs-field-guide/text/data-representation/data-representation-en.md

 Candles on birthday cakes use the base 1 numbering system, where each place is worth 1 times the one to its right(!)
 For example, the number 3 is 111, and 10 is 1111111111.
 This can cause problems as you get older --- if you've ever seen a cake with 100 candles on it, you'll be aware that it's a serious fire hazard.

-{image dr-binary-cakes.png alt="the image shows two people with birthday cakes, however a cake with 100 candles on it turns into a big fireball!\""}
+{image dr-binary-cakes.png alt="the image shows two people with birthday cakes, however a cake with 100 candles on it turns into a big fireball!"}

 Luckily it's possible to use binary notation for birthday candles --- each candle is either lit or not lit.
 For example, if you are 18, the binary notation is 10010, and you need 5 candles (with only two of them lit).